 Beaufort and Mortimer are, in fact, champions of good (or even dubious) baking.
 After all, dragon fire can melt glass.
 It’s not ideal for scones.

-And we’re all rather fond of this recipe.
+But we’re all rather fond of this recipe.

 Beaufort-Approved Fruit Scones